simmel-project/nus-link/demodulator/README.md

 condition not being handled gracefully, but it is left as an open issue, as the loop performs acceptable without the additional LPF.

-## Technical Note: NRF52 Incompatibility with ICS-43434 Microphone
+## Thar Be Dragons: NRF52 Incompatibility with ICS-43434 Microphone

 The NRF52 only supports I2S with frames up to 24 bits in length.